zhiming99/rpc-frmwrk/ridl/README.md

                 Chinese and "en" for English.

         -s:     To generate the skelton code for `RPC-Over-Stream`, a new architecture with 99% of communication over stream channels.
 C++ Only.
+        -b:     To generate the skelton code with a built-in `rpcrouter`, which has lower latency and higher throughput than stand-alone rpcrouter.
 ```

 Currently `ridlc` can output skelton code in C++, Python and Java.
 In the future, it will be able to generate code for other languages as well.